- About

 - News

 Universal FAFSA Completion with SupportsStates recognize how important it is for prospective postsecondary students to complete the Free Application for Federal Student Aid (FAFSA).
 FAFSA completion is strongly correlated with positive postsecondary student outcomes, such as enrollment after high school graduation and persistence.
 Students who are eligible for aid, but do not complete the FAFSA each year, leave money on the table that could be used toward furthering their education.
 By adopting a "universal" FAFSA completion policy – making the financial aid form a requirement for graduation and supporting students through the process – states can promote one of the important indicators of postsecondary enrollment among their high school seniors.
-Several states have adopted such a policy, and the early evidence points to clear results.
+Several states have adopted such a policy, and the evidence points to clear results.
 Louisiana, the first state to implement a requirement, saw increases in FAFSA filing rates, high school graduation, and postsecondary enrollment.
-Additionally, the state effectively closed the gap in FAFSA completion between "low-income" and "high-income" school districts – with disparate districts now having nearly equal completion rates.
-The policy seems to have impacted inequities in the rates of filing the federal financial aid form.
-Other early adopters include Texas and Illinois – where FAFSA completion rates for high school seniors, in the following cycles, increased.
-Before the COVID-19 pandemic, roughly a dozen states were formally considering the policy in their legislatures.
-In 2021, more states adopted the policy, while others continue to consider a universal FAFSA effort, given the pandemic’s effect on college access.
+Other early adopters, including Texas, Alabama, and Illinois, also saw increases in FAFSA completion for high school seniors.
+(While other states have universal FAFSA policies in recent years, Louisiana has since repealed its policy.)
 States looking to increase FAFSA completion and adopt a universal policy should consider the following set of principles.
 NCAN Recommends that States:

 States with Universal FAFSA Policies